WokLibCodeClub/.github/profile/README.md

 The club is for children aged 9 to 12, and we run twice a month in Wokingham library with one session for Scratch projects and another for Python projects.

 These pages contain repositories for lots of the projects we have developed as well as some background information.
-One section, called [OnlineCodeclub](https://github.com/WokLibCodeClub/OnlineCodeclub), lists the projects we created while the code club was operating online sessions, during the coronavirus restrictions.
-For each session we created a summary video afterwards, and the links to all these videos can be found here.
+One section, called [OnlineCodeclub](https://github.com/WokLibCodeClub/OnlineCodeclub), lists the projects we created while the code club was operating online, during the coronavirus restrictions.
+For each of the online sessions we created a summary video afterwards, and the links to all these videos can be found here.